AkramKalaee/XEvoDomain/README.md

 ### 1. Behavior-Oriented Test Requirements

 XEvoDomain identifies test requirements based on **critical execution paths**.
-Paths involving more interactions with the environment are considered more critical because they expose a larger portion of the system's behavior.
+Paths involving substantial interaction with the environment provide targeted requirements for system-level behavioral testing.

 ### 2. Critical-Path Boundary Coverage

-The framework introduces a boundary-oriented criterion to measure how effectively generated tests explore the input domain associated with a target critical path.
+The framework introduces a boundary-oriented criterion to assess how effectively generated tests explore the input domain associated with a target critical execution path.

 ### 3. Learning-Guided Multi-Objective Search